Marker Logo

 this page online

-in these topic lists: Air & SpaceDisastersWar, World II.
+Topics and series.
+This historical marker is listed in these topic lists: Air & SpaceDisastersWar, World II.
 In addition, it is included in the Nebraska State Historical Society series list.
 A significant historical date for this entry is May 10, 1944.

 Location.
 40° 30.606′ N, 97° 23.108′ W. Marker is in Milligan, Nebraska, in Fillmore County.
-Marker is on State Highway 41 just east of N Street (Road 24), on the left when traveling east.
+It is on State Highway 41 just east of N Street (Road 24), on the left when traveling east.
 Marker is center of three Nebraska World War II air training disaster markers at this location.
 Touch for map.
 Marker is in this post office area: Milligan NE 68406, United States of America.
 Touch for directions.

 Milligan, Nebraska • WWII Fatal Air Crash Markers image.
 Click for full size.

-Photographed By Cosmos Mariner, August 23, 2022
+Photographed by Cosmos Mariner, August 23, 2022

 2. Milligan, Nebraska • WWII Fatal Air Crash Markers